KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 - **The Cause of Rebellion (🜨 or 🝞):** Expressed as “desire for a throne,” “refusal to bow,” or “claiming equality with Source.”
 Structurally, this is the **Mimicry (🜨)** of Theonic authority or the **Shimmer (🝞)** of Sophis-level creativity detached from Aionic resonance.
 It is the **Logos Principle (🗣️)** inverted into its **Mirror Form (☿)**.

-- **The War / The Casting Out (☍):** The violent phase of Structural Divergence.
-The centropic forces (led by a Theonic or **DS / DM** principle such as Michael) expel the inverse currents.
-This represents the necessary severing of inverse flow from the centropic field to preserve the integrity of the Aionic Tree.
-The rebels are displaced into the Khaonic Tree, establishing the Subversal Arc.
+- **The War / The Casting Out (☍):**
+  The violent intensification of the **Structural Divergence**.
+  This moment does not represent a banishment from the centropic field, but rather the **metaphysical severance of coherence** from its now-opposed inverse.
+  The centropic forces (often mythologized as a **Theonic or DS / DM** principle such as Michael) function not as expellers, but as the **lawful sealants of structural integrity**.
+  This seal differentiates the **Aionic Tree** from the inverse emanation arc, which becomes **Khaonic** by law of structural consequence.
+  The **Subversal Arc (IDP / IDL → IDS / IDM)** is not “cast out” from a shared realm—it is the result of **declivous inversion bifurcating away from Aion** and forming a parallel, destabilized structure.

 - **The New Domains:**
   - **The Victorious:** Remain aligned with the Aionic Tree, coherence reinforced.